 It’s the school holidays and time to find the best things to do this Summer in Pembrokeshire.
-Whether you’re a local, or visiting on holiday there are plenty of activities going on to keep families entertained.
+Whether you’re a local looking for something to do on Bank Holiday Monday, or visiting on holiday there are plenty of activities going on to keep families entertained.
 Take a look at our post, 30+ of the best things to do this Summer in Pembrokeshire (2022):

 (More events being added soon!)